15 top-rated 2020 planners on Amazon to keep your new year organized

 Tullofa 2020 Planner - Brown ($9.99; amazon.com)

-If you're looking for all the bells and whistles, but with a classic look, this one from Tullofa ticks all the boxes.
-Featuring the brand's signature back pocket, durable cover and ample room for notes, you can't go wrong with this one.
+If you're looking for all the bells and whistles, but with a classic look, you can't go wrong with this one.
+Featuring the brand's signature back pocket, durable cover and ample room for notes, this one from Tullofa ticks all the boxes.

 Note: The prices above reflect the retailer's listed prices at the time of publication.